-Classification of liabilities as current or noncurrent and Noncurrent Liabilities with Covenants (Amendments to IAS 1)
+Classification of liabilities as current or non-current and Non-current Liabilities with Covenants (Amendments to IAS 1)

-Under existing IAS 1 requirements, companies classify a liability as current when they do not have an unconditional right to defer settlement of the liability for at least twelve months after the end
+Under existing IAS 1 requirements, companies classify a liability as current when they do not have an unconditional right to defer settlement of the liability for at least twelve months after the end of the reporting period.
+As part of its amendments, the Board has removed the requirement for a right to be unconditional and instead, now requires that a right to defer settlement must have substance and exist at the end of the reporting period.

 This right may be subject to a company complying with conditions (covenants) specified in a loan arrangement.
-After reconsidering certain aspects of the 2020 amendments, the IASB reconfirmed that only covenants with which a company must comply on or before the reporting date affect the classification of a liability as current or noncurrent.
-Additional disclosure is also required for noncurrent liabilities subject to future covenants.
+After reconsidering certain aspects of the 2020 amendments, the IASB reconfirmed that only covenants with which a company must comply on or before the reporting date affect the classification of a liability as current or non-current.
+Additional disclosure is also required for non-current liabilities subject to future covenants.
 The amendments also clarify how an entity classifies a liability that can be settled in its own shares.

 The Company is yet to assess the potential impact on the financial statements.

 The amendments are to be applied retrospectively from the effective date.